Waste from Adidas, Walmart, other brands fuelling Cambodia brick kilns-report

 Burning garment waste can release substances toxic to humans if combustion conditions aren't carefully managed, and the ashes can also contain high levels of pollutants, according to an internal 2020 study by the U.N.
 Development Programme which measured emissions from garment factory incinerators in Cambodia that burn garment waste, and which was seen by Reuters.

 The report said these toxic substances include dioxins, which can cause cancer.
-The UNDP declined to comment on the report.
+The UNDP did not respond to a request for comment on the report.

 A separate report from 2018 by UK academics at Royal Holloway, University of London, said clothing scraps often contain toxic chemicals including chlorine bleach, formaldehyde, and ammonia, as well as heavy metals, PVC, and resins used in the dyeing and printing processes.